in28minutes/Design-Patterns-For-Beginners/README.md

+# Design Patterns For Beginners
+##Todo
+- Add link to presentation

 ##Expectations
-- You should know ***.
-- You should know ***.
-- You are NOT expected to have any experience with Eclipse,Maven or Tomcat.
-- We will help you install Eclipse and get up and running with Maven and Tomcat.
+- A little bit of experience with Java would help but not Mandatory.
+- Ability to understand simple bits of Object Oriented Code would help but not Mandatory.

 ##Let's have some fun
 - What are we waiting for?
-- Let's have some fun with *** in 25 Steps.
+- Let's have some fun with Design Patterns.
 - I had fun creating this course and hope you would too.
 - Thanks for your interest in Our Course
   - I hope you’re as excited as I am!